-And just as bread rises, so too will the balance of your savings with the high APY offered on Bread Savings accounts.
+And just as the bread rises, so too will the balance of your savings with the high APY offered on Bread Savings accounts.

 You’ll begin earning interest on your balance immediately, and there are no hidden fees.
 Instead, you can be assured of getting competitive rates and no fuss with the company’s high-yield savings accounts and CDs.

 - Mobile deposits for checks are supported

 - Interest accrues and compounds daily

 - ATM cards are not provided to make withdrawals